jeromefroe/dotfiles/install.md

    - Once the license has been copied to our clipboard we can add it to Alfred by navigating to Alfred Preferences > Powerpack.
-   - The last step required to finish configuring Alfred is to set the folder where our Alfred preferences are stored.
-I sync my Alfred preferences to `~/dev/dotfiles/alfred`, so we want to navigate to Advanced > Set preferences and set the folder to the aforementioned directory.
-     Alfred also supports syncing to Dropbox, but that seems more applicable to people who use multiple laptops regularly so keeping my Alfred preferences in my dotfiles repo has been sufficient for me so far.
-It's worth noting also that [Alfred doesn't sync all settings], they reason that some settings, such as one's Clipboard history, is specific to each machine.
    - I also had to explicitly enable Clipboard history in Alfred by navigating to "Preferences > Features > Clipboard" and selecting "Keep Plain Text".
 The Alfred Help page [Why isn't my Clipboard History working?] contains further details.